shophumm/humm-nz-magento2/README.md

-    6. Add a Sever to Server Callback Post funtion
+    6. Add a Sever to Server Callback Post function